AdobeDocs/experience-manager-65.en/help/communities/search-implementation.md

 * Content posted by community members

-    * Uses AEM Communities' UGC search API
+  * Uses AEM Communities' UGC search API.

 * Users and user groups (user data)

-    * Uses the AEM platform search capabilities
+  * Uses the AEM platform search capabilities.

 This section of the documentation is of interest to developers who are creating custom components that create or manage UGC.